amartinhuertas/amartinhuertas.github.io/menu2.md

 #### RL6: Task-parallel friendly variants of multilevel preconditioners built from inverse-based ILUs

 ##### Funding
-This period started on January, 2006, when I enrolled a PhD program of the {{uji}} at Castellón, Spain, and ended on July, 2010, where I obtained my PhD degree in Computer Science (CS) with honors (Cum Laude) under the supervision of Profs.
+This period started on January, 2006, when I enrolled a PhD program of the {{uji}} at Castellón, Spain, and ended on July, 2010, where I obtained my PhD degree in Computational Science and Engineering (CSE) with honors (Cum Laude) under the supervision of Profs.
 Enrique S. Quintana-Ortí and José I. Aliaga. **A 4-year competitive FPI fellowship awarded by Generalitat Valenciana funded my PhD. studies**, and let me incorporate to the {{hpc}}\&A research group at {{uji}} where I participated as a researcher in several regional, national, and EU-level competitive projects. **The main {{rl}} was developed in tight collaboration with the group of Prof. Matthias Bollhoefer at TU Braunschweig, Germany.** During this period, I also visited this group 4 times, for a total duration of 4 months. **These research stays were funded by a competitive fellowship that {{uji}} awarded to me, and a project of the “Acciones Integradas” and DAAD subprograms of the Spanish MICINN and the German Science Foundation, respectively.**

 ##### Publications
 This research work that I performed within this {{rl}} has resulted in 2x papers published in Q1-ranked JCR journals \citep{aliaga_exploiting_2011,aliaga_assessing_2014}, 1x chapter at the Encyclopedia of Parallel Computing by Springer \citep{AliBMQ10c}, and 5x articles published in peer-reviewed book series \citep{AliBMQ10,AliBMQ08a,AliDMMQ12,AliBMQ07,AliBMQ09}.